noi-techpark/opendatahub-website/src/content/datasets/tourism/accommodation_one.md

 datatype: "Tourism"
 ---

-This datasets contains accommodation in South Tyrol.
+This dataset contains accommodations in South Tyrol.
 Accessible via REST or the AlpineBits HotelData open standard.

 |                |                                                                                                                   |
 | :------------- | ----------------------------------------------------------------------------------------------------------------- |